gesape/AutoStatsQ/README.md

 - Rayleigh wave polarization analysis for detection of sensor misorientations
 - Comparison of obs. and synth.
 PSDs; determining frequency ranges suitable for MT inversion
 - Test for large timing errors (resolution depends on sampling rate of synthetic data)
+- second independent and interactive test for exact and reliable amplitude corrections based on phase picking in snuffler and correlating waveforms

 Citation:
 ---------